Accredited, Online ACLS Training in Kansas

 CPR eCards/certificates

 Under K.A.R.
 71-4-1, each licensee must obtain a current “basic cardiac life support for the health care provider” certificate.
-Any of the following American Heart Association certified, American Red Cross certified, or American Safety and Health Institute (ASHI) courses are acceptable to fulfill this regulatory requirement for license renewal: (1) Basic Life Support (BLS) for healthcare providers; (2) Pediatric Advanced Life Support (PALS) for healthcare providers; or (3) Advanced Cardiac Life Support (ACLS) for healthcare providers.
+Any of the following American Heart Association certified, American Red Cross certified, or American Safety and Health Institute (ASHI) courses are acceptable to fulfill this regulatory requirement for license renewal: (1) Basic life support (BLS) for healthcare providers; (2) Pediatric advanced life support (PALS) for healthcare providers; or (3) Advanced cardiac life support (ACLS) for healthcare providers.
 Additionally, an online course is acceptable only if there is a “hands-on” portion for the certification course.
 The Board will not accept any online course that does not have a demonstrable “hands-on” portion for the certification course.

 Pharmacists: We are accepted by the KS Board of Pharmacy because we are ACPE accredited